Postgraduate study in Infant, Child and Adolescent Mental Health

 The Postgraduate Diploma in Health Sciences (PGDipHSC) in Infant, Child and Adolescent Mental Health covers how to work with particular populations and/or to practice particular treatments.
 The programme also includes research methods and/or how evidence is generated and evaluation of evidence.

-The Faculty of Education and Social Work offers courses that cover theories and concepts relevant to understanding mental illness in children and young people and approaches to care and recovery, with emphasis on evidence-based interventions for supporting severely emotionally distressed children and young people in New Zealand.
+The Faculty of Arts and Education offers courses that cover theories and concepts relevant to understanding mental illness in children and young people and approaches to care and recovery, with emphasis on evidence-based interventions for supporting severely emotionally distressed children and young people in New Zealand.
 Topics may include mental health policy, youth mentoring, positive youth development, risk assessment, as well as working with sexual abuse, family violence, trauma, anxiety, depression, self-harm and grief.

 Entry requirements for Infant, Child and Adolescent Mental Health